-With a few exceptions, we purchase select stereo receivers, amplifiers, separates, and turntables from the 1950’s through the early 1980s.
+We purchase select stereo receivers, amplifiers, separates, and turntables primarily from the 1950’s through the early 1980s.
 We also purchase select speakers and turntables, both vintage and modern.
 If it was purchased in a “big box” store, it’s not likely something we could use.

 Electronics need not be in working condition.
 They must be complete and in good cosmetic condition.
 We can overlook some cosmetic issues for certain items, but this will definitely impact what we can offer.

 It usually is best to contact us before making the trip.

 The equipment does not need to be in working condition, but it should be in good physical condition.

 Austin Stereo primarily purchases the following items.
 If you have any questions, please contact us first.